Learning Feature Embeddings for Discriminant Model based Tracking: Learning Feature Embeddings

 \subsection{Features Extraction Network}

-For each input image, the features extraction procedure consists of the following five steps:
+For each input image, the features extraction consists of the following five steps.

-\begin{enumerate} [(1)] \item $N$ sample RoIs with target size are obtained by uniformly sampling.
-In addition, their Gaussian labels $\mathbf{y}\in \mathbb{R}^{N\times 1}$ are calculated as in KCF. \item ResNet-18~\cite{ResNet} Block3 and Block4 backbone feature maps extracted from the input image are passed through two convolutional layers to obtain the learned feature maps of input image, respectively, and their strides are $8\times 8$ and $16 \times 16$, respectively. \item Each sample RoI is pooled to feature maps with a fixed size using PrPool layers~\cite{IoUNet} and further mapped to feature vectors using fully-connected layers.
-Specifically, the output sizes of PrPool layers after the above two learned feature maps are $8\times 8$ and $4\times 4$, respectively, and both their following fully-connected layers output a $512$-dimensional feature vector. \item Two $512$-dimensional feature vectors from each sample RoI are concatenated as the learned feature vector of this sample, and its dimension denoted as $D$ is $1024$. \item The learned feature vectors of all training sample RoIs are used to form the training data matrix $\mathbf{X}\in \mathbb{R}^{N\times D}$, and so is the test data matrix $\mathbf{Z}$. \end{enumerate}
+\begin{enumerate} [(1)] \item $N$ RoIs with the target size are generated by uniform sampling across the whole image.
+In addition, the vector $\mathbf{y}\in \mathbb{R}^{N\times 1}$ containing their Gaussian labels is constructed as done in KCF~\cite{KCF} with standard deviation of $0.25$. \item ResNet~\cite{ResNet} Block-3 and Block-4 backbone feature maps are extracted from the input image and then passed through two convolutional layers to obtain two learned feature maps.
+Their strides are $8\times 8$ and $16 \times 16$, respectively.
+Here, all convolutional kernels are $3\times 3$ and all convolutional layers are followed by BatchNorm~\cite{BN} and ReLU. \item Fixed-size feature maps of each RoI are respectively extracted from the above two learned feature maps using PrPool layers~\cite{IoUNet} and further mapped to feature vectors using fully-connected layers.
+Specifically, the output sizes of two PrPool layers are $8\times 8$ and $4\times 4$, respectively, and both following fully-connected layers output a $512$-dimensional feature vector. \item Two $512$-dimensional feature vectors of each RoI are concatenated to produce the learned feature vector of it.
+Its dimension, denoted as $D$, is $1024$. \item The learned feature vectors of all training RoIs form the training data matrix $\mathbf{X}\in \mathbb{R}^{N\times D}$.
+The test data matrix $\mathbf{Z}\in \mathbb{R}^{N\times D}$ is obtained in the same way. \end{enumerate}

-It is worth noting that different from CFCF~\cite{CFCF} and CFNet~\cite{CFNet} whose training data matrices are circulant and most training samples are virtual ones, training data matrix and training samples are non-circulant and real sampled in our DCFST.
+It is worth noting that different from CFCF and CFNet whose training data matrices are circulant and most training samples are virtual ones, and different from DiMP whose training and test samples are always assumed to be square, in our DCFST, training data matrix is non-circulant and all training and test samples are real sampled identically to the actual size of the target object.